molgenis/ConcordanceCheck/README.md

-# NGS_Automated
+# ConcordanceCheck

-Automation using Bash scripts and Cron jobs for Molgenis Compute pipelines from:
+Automation using Bash scripts and Cron jobs, inorder to automate the concordance check calculations.
- - NGS_DNA
- - NGS_RNA

 #### Code style